K20 Turbo Kit – Turbo Selection

 A close second is the GT3071R, has all the same plus points, the difference being the efficiency is a bit lower all over.

-Lets Bump Up The Boost
+Let’s Bump Up the Boost – 21PSI

 In the interests of completeness, lets increase the boost pressure to 21 PSI and see if the G25-550 & GT3071R are still suitable.